 The OAuth2 Server supports the Resource Owner Password Credentials grant type, or flow, as described in section ‘4.3.
 Resource Owner Password Credentials Grant’ of RFC 6749 for Batch applications.

-The OAuth2 Server exposes two public OAuth 2.0 endpoints:-
+The OAuth2 Server exposes three public OAuth 2.0 endpoints:-

-The role of these two programmatic endpoints is described in section '3.
-Protocol Endpoints' of RFC 6749.
+The role of the first two programmatic endpoints is described in section ‘3.
+Protocol Endpoints’ of RFC 6749.

 The OAuth2 Server has the following additional OAuth 2.0-related characteristics:-